Grand final footy – 3 things candidates can learn from footballers

-If you live in Melbourne, even during a pandemic, it’s hard to escape the excitement of the AFL Grand Final.
+If you live in Melbourne, it’s hard to escape the excitement of the AFL Grand Final.
 For many fans, after devoutly following their team through the cold winter months, finals footy puts a spring in their step more than the warmer temperatures of September.
 Whether you follow the footy closely or not, it’s hard to ignore the thrill, excitement and stress that’s associated with being the last 2 teams standing.

 Here are 3 tips that you can apply to your job search to tackle it like an AFL star.